ncmreynolds/muthur/README.md

 If you want to reconfigure things later, for example to add another Telegram user, you can run the same command again.

 That's it, you should be done.
 If you message your bot directly or the group chat it's part of with something that has '/say ' at the start then speech should just come out of the Raspberry Pi default audio output.
+The bot will reply with 'Broadcast:' and a copy of your message once it is sent.
+The delay is usually only a second or two.

+If there are any errors from the speech generation the bot will show them in the chat.
+It has probed mostly reliable.

 ## Forcing audio out onto the jack plug

-Depending on if you've got an HDMI screen connected or not the default audio output may change between this and the jack plug.
+Depending on if you've got an HDMI screen connected to the Raspberry Pi or not the default audio output may change between this and the jack plug.
 You can force it onto the jack plug with the following command.

 ```
 sudo raspi-config nonint do_audio 0